keyboard_arrow_up

 Conclusion

-The significance of good data design must be considered in today's data-driven business landscape.
+The significance of good data design must be considered.
 Effective data design empowers organizations to unleash the true potential of their data assets, enabling accurate insights, informed decision-making, operational efficiency, and competitive advantage.
 Conversely, poor data design presents a host of challenges that impede data quality,

 Tyrone Showers